vinstic-myshell/myshell-doc-en/product-manual/robot-creative-workshop/advanced-settings/advanced-definition.md

 MyShell has opened the following parameters:

 * Temperature is a parameter that controls the randomness of the output results, with a recommended range of 0-1.5.
-The lower the temperature, the lower the randomness of the robot's response, and you are more likely to see the same response; the higher the temperature, the higher the randomness of the robot's response, which is suitable for creative scenarios.
+The lower the temperature, the lower the randomness of the robot's response, and you are more likely to see the same response; the higher the temperature, the higher the randomness of the robot's response, suitable for creative scenarios.

 ## Reinforced Prompt